cqb13/meteor-addons/README.md

 # Meteor Addons

-A list of free and open-source Meteor Client addons, based on <a href="https://anticope.pages.dev/" target="_blank">AntiCope</a>.
+A list of free and open-source Meteor Client addons, based on [AntiCope](https://anticope.pages.dev/).

 This list will be updated weekly